jlevy/og-equity-compensation/README.md

-Of course, use of promissory notes is [complex](http://www.startupcompanylawyer.com/2009/01/18/should-a-company-allow-option-exercises-with-promissory-notes/) and entirely at the discretion of the company and individuals considering the idea should discuss with a lawyer as well as the company.
+Of course, use of promissory notes is [complex](http://www.startupcompanylawyer.com/2009/01/18/should-a-company-allow-option-exercises-with-promissory-notes/) and entirely at the discretion of the company.
+Individuals considering the idea should discuss with a lawyer as well as the company.

 ### Less Common Types of Equity